ninagad/Greatest-Clearing-Vector-Algorithm/README.md

 # Greatest-Clearing-Vector-Algorithm
 Implementation and evaluation of the Greatest Clearing Vector Algorithm by Rogers, L. C. G., and L. A. M. Veraart in “Failure and Rescue in an Interbank Network."

-This repository is a part of our bachelor's thesis in Computer Science at Aarhus University.
+This repository is a part of our bachelor's thesis in Computer Science at Aarhus University written by Nina Gad Lauridsen and Pi Gregersen Bohlbro.

 ## Requirements installation